 Storing data from your Qlik Sense app in Amazon S3

 Using the Data load editor, you can store table data into your Amazon S3 bucket.

 Once you have loaded data into your Qlik Sense app, you can store your table data in Amazon S3, by creating a new load script or editing the existing script.
 Using the SELECT command, specify a list of fields to be included in the upload, and then write a Store command to set the file path in Amazon S3.
 Click Load data to run the data load script, and Qlik Sense will complete the upload process.

-See the Store syntax for more detailed scripting instructions.
+See the Store syntax for more detailed scripting instructions and supported file formats.

 Limitations and known issues

 When authoring load/store scripts for use with the Amazon S3 Web Storage Provider Connector, there are specific limitations to be aware of, due to the internal file structure of Amazon S3 buckets.